 Narrator: Hamish Alexander stood on Benjamin the Great's flag deck with his hands clasped behind him and tried very hard not to feel a sense of godlike power.

 Ties in with CMoA, but in Ashes of Victory, the discussion about the San Martin government.
 San Martin had recently been liberated, and was having massive difficulty electing a new leader.
-After two years, with no progress, Commodore Jesus Ramirez returns.
-Instantly, every candidate (except one, and even that one seems to be in it just to have an opposition) drops out of the race.
+After two years, with no progress, Commodore Jesus Ramirez, the officer who led the doomed last stand against the original Havenite invasion and the nephew of the last President of San Martin, returns.
+Every other candidate (except one, and even that one seems to be in it just to have an opposition) instantly drops out of the race.
 Ramirez wins with 86% of the vote.

 Narrator: "Jesus was drafted, almost without being consulted..."